 He has published over 800 technical articles in these areas and holds several U.S. patents.
-His publications have been cited about 75,000 times in the literature, his current H-index is above 100, and he is listed as a Highly-Cited Researcher by Thompson Reuters.
+His publications have been cited more than 80,000 times in the literature, his current H-index is above 100, and he is listed as a Highly-Cited Researcher by Thompson Reuters.
 His several books include the companion volumes The Essential Guides to Image and Video Processing (Academic Press, 2009).

-Dr. Bovik received the 2017 Edwin H. Land Medal from the Optical Society “For substantially shaping the direction and advancement of modern perceptual image quality theory, and for energetically engaging industry to transform his ideas into global practice.”
+He also received the 2017 Edwin H. Land Medal from The Optical Society of America “For substantially shaping the direction and advancement of modern perceptual image quality theory, and for energetically engaging industry to transform his ideas into global practice.”

-He has also received a number of major awards from the IEEE Signal Processing Society, including the Society Award, the Technical Achievement Award, the Education Award, and the Meritorious Service Award.
+He has also received a number of major awards from the IEEE Signal Processing Society, including the Norbert Wiener Society Award, the Claude Shannon-Harry Nyquist Technical Achievement Award, the Carl Friedrich Gauss Education Award, and the Leo L. Beranek Meritorious Service Award.
 He has also received about 10 Best Journal Paper Awards from the IEEE and EURASIP.
 He is an Honorary Member of the Society for Imaging Science and Technology, received the SPIE Technology Achievement Award, and an IS&T/SPIE Imaging Scientist of the Year.

 He is also a recipient of the Joe J. King Professional Engineering Achievement Award (2015) and the Hocott Award for Distinguished Engineering Research (2008), both from the Cockrell School of Engineering at The University of Texas at Austin, the Distinguished Alumni Award from the University of Illinois at Champaign-Urbana (2008), and the IEEE Third Millennium Medal (2000).
 He is a Fellow of the IEEE, the Optical Society of America (OSA), and the Society of Photo-Optical and Instrumentation Engineers (SPIE), and is a member of both the Television Academy (ATAS) and the National Academy of Television Arts and Sciences (NATAS).
 He co-founded and was the longest-serving Editor-in-Chief of the IEEE Transactions on Image Processing (1996-2002), and created and served as the first General Chair of the IEEE International Conference on Image Processing, held in Austin, Texas, in November, 1994.
 Dr. Bovik is a registered Professional Engineer in the State of Texas (License # 114706) and is a frequent consultant to legal, industrial and academic institutions